 About

-After serving one year in the military, he worked on the railroad for a few years before returning to Chappell.
-He started farming then until he died on June 12, 1979.
+After serving one year in the military, Tom worked on the railroad for several years before returning to Chappell, where he began farming.
+He continued farming until his death on June 12, 1979.

-Upon his death, a Private Foundation was formed.
-The Trustees sold his land in 1980 at record-high prices and invested the proceeds from the sale, as well as the investments that Tom had at the time of his death.
+Upon his death, a Private Foundation—the Thomas D. Buckley Trust—was formed in accordance with his wishes.
+The Trustees sold his land in 1980 at record-high prices and invested the proceeds, along with the investments Tom held at the time of his death.
+These funds continue to support the mission of the Trust today.

 Grants